 When the pump operates at high pressure, the oil heats up, becomes more fluid, and is flushed out of the pump case by the gas stream.
-To allow the pump to operate for longer periods of time at high input pressure (the max pressure remains one atmosphere), an oil mist eliminator and an oil draining kit (Figure 27 and Figure 28) must be used.
-The high flow of gas passing through carries some oil mist that accumulates in the mist eliminator, and is returned to the pump case via the gas ballast opening.
+To allow the pump to operate for more extended periods at high input pressure (the max pressure remains one atmosphere), an oil mist eliminator and an oil draining kit (Figure 26 and Figure 27) must be used.
+The high flow of gas passing through carries some oil mist that accumulates in the mist eliminator and is returned to the pump case via the gas ballast opening.

-Figure 27: Alcatel Adixen oil mist eliminator OME 25 HP and oil drain kit.
+Figure 26: Alcatel Adixen oil mist eliminator OME 25 HP and oil drain kit.

-Figure 28: Rotary vane pump equipped with oil mist eliminator and oil draining kit to recover oil flushed by the gas.
+Figure 27: Rotary vane pump equipped with oil mist eliminator and oil draining kit to recover oil flushed by the gas.

-4.2.1.6 Vacuum Line
+4.2.1.6 Vacuum hose

-The vacuum line connects the vacuum pump to the vacuum vessel.
-For ngVLA the cryostats A and B are the two vacuum vessels.
-The vacuum line needs to be flexible because it has to go through the cable carrier between the auxiliary enclosure and the Front End enclosure.
-The line shall not collapse under vacuum (14 psi pressure outside pressure applied on the tube wall) to keep the gas flowing during the pump down.
-The length of the vacuum line should be kept as short as possible to minimize the pressure drop from the pump to the valve on cryostat A and B, and the diameter has to be as large as practically possible to increase the conductance.
-A maximum length of 8 meters has been set for both antennas the 6 meters and the 12 meters while a hose diameter of 40mm has been selected to provide good conductance while maintaining a reasonably tight dynamic bending radius.
-The commercial vacuum hoses come in two flavors, metal and PVC.
+The vacuum hose connects the vacuum pump in the auxiliary enclosure to the Cryostats A and B in the Front End enclosure.
+The section of the hose that goes through the cable carrier must be flexible, while the section between the auxiliary enclosure and the junction box can be rigid.
+The hose shall not collapse under vacuum (14 psi pressure outside pressure applied on the tube wall) to keep the gas flowing during the pump down.
+The length of the vacuum hose should be kept as short as possible to minimize the pressure drop from the pump to the valve on cryostats A and B, and the diameter has to be as large as practically possible to increase the conductance.
+A maximum length of 8 meters has been set for both antennas, the 6 meters and the 12 meters, and a hose diameter of 40mm has been selected to provide good conductance while maintaining a reasonably tight dynamic bending radius.
+The commercial vacuum hoses come in two flavors: metal and PVC.